 We at ClearIAS.com suggest a middle path.
 Though books are lifelong assets and the money spend on books can be seen as an investment, you should also consider the time factor.
 You have only limited time and UPSC does not expect you to read all the textbooks and magazines available in the market.

 So candidates are advised to adopt a basic minimum program in the case of books and study materials that should be bought.
 Depending upon on time available, you may expand your book base from this basic minimum.

-Smart Work for Clearing IAS: The strategy, books and study materials
+Smart Work for IAS Preparation: The strategy, books and study materials

 ClearIAS™ was started with a vision of quality, but affordable online education, giving stress to self-study.
 ClearIAS has released free mobile apps (android apps as well as iPhone apps) as a complete self-study package for free.
-Our android app has already crossed 3,00,000+ downloads.
+Our Android app has already crossed 5,00,000+ downloads.

 Don’t forget to get copies of NCERT books from class 6-12.
 A detailed list of useful books needed for IAS preparation is available on ClearIAS.com.

-Proper answer writing practice, good understanding of the latest UPSC syllabus and familiarity of current topics are important prerequisites of clearing IAS mains in flying colors.
+Proper answer writing practice, a good understanding of the latest UPSC syllabus, and familiarity with current topics are important prerequisites of clearing IAS mains in flying colours.
 It is with this aim of equipping aspirants with the latest requirements of UPSC mains exam we launched our UPSC Mains Test Series.
 Join our free online mocks which focus on answer writing practice.